peterhinch/micropython-async/TUTORIAL.md

 # 1. Cooperative scheduling

-The technique of cooperative multi-tasking is very widely used in embedded systems.
+The technique of cooperative multi-tasking is widely used in embedded systems.
 It offers lower overheads than pre-emptive scheduling and avoids many of the pitfalls associated with truly asynchronous threads of execution.
 For those new to asynchronous programming there is an introduction in section 7 below.

 ## 1.1 Modules